 Psychotherapy with adults

-Susan takes BCBS PPO, Medicare, Scott & White, and Aetna.
+Susan takes BCBS PPO, Aetna, Cigna, Medicare, and Scott & White.
 She is also an out of network provider, meaning she will give you forms for you to self-file your insurance if your plan covers out of network services.

 Looking for the right fit?

 Are you looking for a therapist where you can feel safe and secure?
 How about a therapist who genuinely accepts all parts of you without judgement?
 Do you want a therapist who compassionately understands your negative emotions – pain, guilt, or shame – and acts as your steady and trusting guide in helping you develop a more accepting and authentic version of yourself?
 I strongly believe that a good therapist must possess these qualities and more to assist you in growing emotionally stronger and more resilient in the face of personal challenges and stress that you may encounter.
 Regardless of your personal circumstances for seeking counseling, you will be treated with the upmost respect, consideration and attention.
 I enjoy working with adults from all backgrounds and walks of life who are seeking therapy for everything from normal life transitions and relationship issues to struggling with depression, anxiety, trauma, and other painful life experiences.